Effects and aftermath of rape: Victim blaming

 The term victim blaming refers to holding the victim of a crime to be responsible for that crime, either in whole or in part.
 In the context of rape, it refers to the attitude that certain victim behaviors (such as flirting or wearing sexually provocative clothing) may have encouraged the assault.
 This can cause the victim to believe the crime was indeed their fault.
 Rapists are known to use victim blaming as their primary psychological disconnect from their crime(s) and in some cases it has led to their conviction.
 Female rape victims receive more blame when they exhibit behavior which breaks the gender roles of society.
 Society uses this behavior as a justification for the rape.
 Similarly, blame placed on female rape victims often depends on the victim's attractiveness and respectability.
 While such behavior has no justified correlation to an attack, it can be used in victim blaming.
 A "rape supportive" society refers to when perpetrators are perceived as justified for raping.
 Male victims are more often blamed by society for their rape due to weakness or emasculation.
 The lack of support and community for male rape victims is furthered by the lack of attention given to sexual assaults of males by society.

-It has been proposed that one cause of victim blaming is the just world hypothesis.
+It has been proposed that one cause of victim blaming is the just world fallacy.
 People who believe that the world is intrinsically fair may find it difficult or impossible to accept a situation in which a person is badly hurt for no reason.
 This leads to a sense that victims must have done something to deserve their fate.
 Another theory entails the psychological need to protect one's own sense of invulnerability, which can inspire people to believe that rape only happens to those who provoke the assault.
 Believers use this as a way to feel safer: If one avoids the behaviours of the past victims, one will be less vulnerable.
 A global survey of attitudes toward sexual violence by the Global Forum for Health Research shows that victim-blaming concepts are at least partially accepted in many countries.